top of page

 What is ILS?

-Independent Living Skills (ILS) services are designed to empower adults with developmental disabilities by teaching them essential skills for achieving and maintaining greater independence.
+Independent Living Skills (ILS) services are designed to empower adults with developmental disabilities by teaching essential life skills for achieving and maintaining greater independence.
 Our tailored one-on-one training encompasses a comprehensive range of life skills, including cooking, cleaning, shopping in real-life settings, menu planning, meal preparation, money management, navigating public transportation, personal health and hygiene, self-advocacy, enjoying leisure activities independently, accessing medical and dental services, awareness of community resources, and ensuring home and community safety.

 Does ILS provide transportation?

 While we offer transportation assistance when necessary, our primary objective is to foster independence among our clients.
-To this end, we dedicate ourselves to teaching them how to navigate public transportation effectively.
+To this end, we dedicate ourselves to teaching our clients how to navigate public transportation effectively.
 Additionally, we assist in applying for Paratransit services or other transportation options as required.
 Our aim is to equip our clients with the skills needed to independently travel from Point A to Point B, though we are prepared to provide transportation support if needed.

 Can I host my own club?